nonplated/correct_vat_numbers/readme.md

 # correct vat numbers
 Functions to check is a VAT number is valid -- by calculating checksum.
-There is no online checking.
-Just calculating checksum offline.
+There is NO ONLINE checking.
+Just calculating checksum.

 ## quick start
 Ready to use functions you will find in:
 ```
-isVATCorrect.py
+is_vat_correct.py
 ```

 ## currently for countries:
 ```
 FR -- France
 GB -- Great Britain